xnd-project/libndtypes/doc/libndtypes/types.rst

 =====

 Types are implemented as a tagged union.
-For the defined type enum values it is best to refer to :macro:`ndtypes.h` directly or to search the constructor functions below.
+For the defined type enum values it is best to refer to :c:macro:`ndtypes.h` directly or to search the constructor functions below.